-Env vironmental offset principle Comment 1.
+Environmental offset principle Comment 1.
 Environmental offsets will only be considered after avoidance and mitigation options have been pursued.
 Consistent with principle The LSP has applied a strategic mitigation approach based on a hierarchy of avoidance, mitigation and offsetting that seeks to reduce the likely impacts on the key biodiversity values.
 The following measures will be enacted by the state/local government through the implementation of the LSP: Avoidance - the LSP designates 13 environmental conservation areas and 9 LOS areas, spanning across the LSP area and located where there is the greatest potential to avoid impacts on key biodiversity values.
 Mitigation - the LSP layout has sought to mitigate impacts on the retained biodiversity values through provision of a green linkage/ecological corridor, designed to incorporate areas of active parkland, conservation, significant stands of vegetation and existing Bush Forever areas.
-Management of this corridor by Kal will ensure that recreational uses within the LOS are complementary to the retention of identified biodiversity values, effectively buffering the designated environmental conservation areas from the surrounding urban environment and ensuring the long-term viability of the retained biodiversity values.
-The LSP also requires the preparation of CEMPs to support all future applications for development of landholdings within 100 m of designated environmental conservation areas that specify how threats and risks to biodiversity values within the environmental conservation areas will be managed both pre-construction and during construction.
-2. Environmental offsets are not appropriate for all projects The proposed strategic conservation benefit is considered appropriate for the LSP area as it provides an opportunity to increase the overall environmental conservation benefit by facilitating development of an enhanced network of conservation/LOS areas in secure tenure with ongoing management by a single public entity (Kal).
+Management of this corridor by Kal will ensure that recreational uses within the LOS are complementary to the retention of identified biodiversity value, effectively buffering the designated environmental conservation areas from the surrounding urban environment and ensuring the long-term viability of the retained biodiversity values.
+The LSP also requires the preparation of CEMPs to support all future applications for development of landholdings within 100 m of designated environmental conservation areas will be managed both pre-construction and during construction.
+2. Environmental offsets are not appropriate for all projects Consistent with principle The proposed strategic conservation benefit is considered appropriate for the LSP area as it provides an opportunity to increase the overall environmental conservation benefit by facilitating development of an enhanced network of conservation/LOS areas in secure tenure with ongoing management by a single public entity (Kal).
 3. Environmental offsets will be cost-effective, as well as relevant and proportionate to the significance of the Consistent with principle There are significant costs associated with achieving the proposed state/local government enacted conservation benefits.